elunna/nerfhack-changelog/README.md

 * Grimtooth can inflict disease on its victims (Evil)
 * Heart of Ahriman grants slotless flying and displacement instead of stealth (FIQ)
 * Heart of Ahriman can be invoked for a blessed remove curse effect (Fourk)
+* The Longbow of Diana must be wielded to grant ESP
 * Longbow of Diana confers half physical damage when wielded
 * Magicbane is a quarterstaff (FIQ)
 * Magic Mirror of Merlin grants reflection and 1/2 spell damage instead of magic resistance (EvilHack).